RomanPodkovyrin/Notes/docs/architecture/data-structures-and-algorithms/structures/structures.md

 </table>
 <!-- Can by modified with https://www.tablesgenerator.com/html_tables# -->

+There are two types of structures:

+- Linear - Data Elements arranged in the sequential manner
+- Non-Linear

 ## 1.1.
 Arrays

 Contiguous Data Structure - Easy to retrieve the data as they can be referred by the index